-During this ride out, the Dive Masters will come around at some point and ask to see your certification to check your dive experience/level.
+During this ride out, the Dive Masters who you are grouped with will come around at some point and ask to see your certification, to check your dive experience/level and generally get to know you a bit.
 You will also have your briefing on the boat, put into groups and buddied up.

 9.15am – Second breakfast & surface ‘tour’!